 If you have questions concerning your project, and whether it requires the approval of the HRPP, please contact your adviser or the Office of Research Administration.

 Application Deadlines and Notification of Awards

-Application deadlines for Spring/Summer 2019 have have passed.
-Applications for Winter grants are due Friday, October 25, 2019, by midnight.
+Application deadlines for Winter 2020 have have passed.
+Applications for Summer grants are due during Spring 2020 on Tuesday March 24th, 2020 before midnight.
 The recipients will be announced within two weeks of the published deadline, unless notified otherwise.